ifejibola/AGMEETING/documentation/reports/week-17.md

 - Implemented Sequelize into the project.
 - Created a participant model.
 - Created a GET and POST api for the Participants table.

+# Chester's Tasks

+- Created an admin model.
+- Created GET and POST APIs for the Admin table.
+- Worked on weekly meeting minutes.